Latest posts by R.J. Weiss, CFP®

 As a Certified Financial Planner™, I’ve come across my share of 401(k) mistakes.
 The good news — most of these mistakes are easy to overcome (even if you know very little about investing).

-To help you with that, here’s 7 simple tips to optimize your 401(k).
+To help you with that, here’s 7 simple tips to optimize your 401(k) right now.

 High investment fees can literally add years to your working life.
-Today you’re going to learn how much of your retirement is lost to fees.
+Today you’re going to discover how much of your retirement is lost to fees.

 Do you have to work an extra 2 years?
 5 years?
 7 years?